sestaton/tephra/README.md

     make test
     make install

-will configure the software for all users.
-However, it will be necessary to set this variable prior to using Tephra so the configuration can be found.
-In this case, just export the variable the same way:
+will configure the software for all users. **Please note that it if Tephra is configured in a custom location this way it will be necessary to set this variable prior to using Tephra so the configuration can be found.** In this case, just export the variable the same way.
+For a regular user, this can be done with a single line as below (note that this is the same command used to install/configure Tephra):

     export TEPHRA_DIR=/usr/local/tephra

+Now you can type any command to use the usage, for example:

     tephra findltrs -h

 For developers, please run the tests with: